fmaussion/intro_to_programming/_sources/week_03/03-Assignment.md

 20.0
 ```

-Now, write a second function called `fahrenheit_to_celsius`, which does the opposite.
+Now, write a second function called `celsius_to_fahrenheit`, which does the opposite.
 Here are some examples:

 ```python
 print(celsius_to_fahrenheit(38))